 From that singular premise emerges one of the most exciting thrillers on the air today.
 The political intrigue is exciting, but what makes The Americans stand out is its focus on the Jennings’ marriage.
 In examining the tensions of married life, the show demonstrates that personal issues like spousal conflict can be every bit as exciting as geopolitical maneuvers.

-Hailed by some critics as “the most influential television drama ever,” The Sopranos certainly seems like the blueprint for the modern television drama.
+Hailed by some critics as “the most influential television drama ever,” The Sopranos certainly seems like the blueprint for the modern TV drama.
 The show features an aging antihero at its center, a large cast of interconnected characters, and all the scheming and violence that have recently become emblematic of dramatic television.

 Beneath the Shakespearean scope of the story, however, there beats a human heart.
 The Sopranos is, at its core, a family drama, and an examination of the man at the head of that family.
 Tony Soprano (James Gandolfini) is a tragic figure, as the position of power he creates for himself in the Mafia brings with it pressures that threaten to break him.
+The show is so popular, in fact, that a prequel movie featuring a young Tony Soprano is coming to TV more than a decade after The Sopranos concluded its run.

 ‘Six Feet Under’